iamstarkov/typographic-playground/README.md

 ## Real world tests

 Thanks to http://semver.org/ for text sample.
-Btw, I modified them to reflect all used modules.
+BTW, I modified them to reflect all used modules.

 #### Input